The January/February issue of our AchievABLE™ Newsletter contains stories on the following:

 3. In most months, my income is higher than my expenses and, even though I would love to save money in an ABLE account, I rarely have extra income to save.
 I thought people who received SSI and/or SSDI were not allowed to work so are there any strategies for finding income to save in an ABLE account?

 In addition, in 2021, some ABLE account owners who work may save over the annual contribution limit which is currently $15,000.
-Depending upon the account owner’s state of residence, up to an additional:
+The additional amount that can be saved depends on the account owner’s state of residence:

 - $12,760 for residents of the continental U.S.A. or